MirageNet/Mirage/doc/Articles/General/index.md

 The message layer is concerned about sending and receiving [messages](../Guides/Communications/NetworkMessages.md)

 If you wish to use this funtionality, you will need to have a <xref:Mirage.NetworkClient> in the client and a <xref:Mirage.NetworkServer> for the server.
 These classes provide events you can subscribe to for the life cycle of connections.
-A connection is an implementation of <xref:Mirage.INetworkConnection>, and can send and receive messages.
+A connection is an implementation of <xref:Mirage.INetworkPlayer>, and can send and receive messages.

 ## Object Layer